bublejs/buble-demo/src/guide/02-supported-features.md

 ### Template strings (`transforms.templateString`)

-*Note: Tagged template strings are not supported.*
+*Note: Tagged template strings are not supported, unless you use the `dangerousTaggedTemplateString` transform.
+See [Dangerous transforms](#dangerous-transforms).*

 ```js
 // in